Our Music Teachers

 Jeff has been teaching music since 1972.
 He graduated from The Hartt School of Music and has taught in multiple schools, and most recently retired from Hamden Hall Country Day School after 25 years of teaching.
 He is the Choir Director of the Bethany Lutheran Church and he has been a vocal soloist at several area churches and a performer at many restaurants and parties.
 Jeff has also been seen on stage with Gilbert and Sullivan of Middletown, Aspen Dream Productions, Park Road Playhouse, and Mayfly 24 Hour theatre.
 Jeff has studied voice with Mary Mack, Dr. Peter Harvey, and Gerald Mack.
 He studied piano with Herbert Chatzky, Charles Gigliotti, and Bruce David Smith.
 Jeff is an all-around musician, capable of teaching dual Guitar/Vocal lessons, and he really enjoys working with his students, making the process of learning and performing fun.

-Paul Kamenitsky (Perussion/Piano)
+Paul Kamenitsky (Percussion/Piano)

 Paul attended ECSU and graduated in 2013 with a Bachelor’s in Music Performance, specifically mallet percussion.
 He has been a percussionist since age 8 and a pianist since age 14.
 Paul has played with the Hamden Symphony Orchestra, the WesWinds Ensemble at Wesleyan, and the Augusta Curtis Concert Band in Meriden.